 Are cameras/video cameras provided?

-- For You Rock: Make Your Own Music Video, campers are highly encouraged to bring their own video camera.
+- For Introduction to Video Production, campers are highly encouraged to bring their own video camera.
 We will provide a camera during camp to anyone who cannot bring one.

 - Please bring your own camera with manual functions (focus, zoom, etc) for Snapshot: Digital Photography.